it3xl/git-repo-sync/README.md

 * Solution is applied per-repository (vs per-server)
 * Syncronization of the Git-tags was removed because GitLab loves to block tag's deletion.
 * Single non-bare Git repositories is used for the synchronization.
+* You can attach some your automations and notify somehow about conflict solving or about any branch deletion.

 ## How to Use